alonitac/DevOpsMay22/exercises/aws_ex1.md

 To solve that, we will create multiple workers that together consume jobs from the queue.
 How many workers? we will deploy a dynamic model **that auto-scale the number of workers** depending on the number of messages in the queue.
 When there are a lot of jobs in the queue, the autoscaler will provision many workers.
 When there are only a few jobs in the queue, the autoscaler will provision fewer workers.
-The Workers are part of an AutoScaling group, which is scaled in and out by a custom metric that the Metric Sender service (run as a Docker container as well on the same VM as the Bot service) writes to CloudWatch every 1 minute (1-blue).
+The Workers are part of an AutoScaling group, which is scaled in and out by a custom metric that the Metric Sender service (run as a Docker container as well, on the same VM as the Bot service) writes to CloudWatch every 1 minute (1-blue).
 CloudWatch will trigger an autoscale event (2-blue) when needed, which results in provisioning of another Worker instance, or terminate a redundant Worker instance (3-blue).

 The metric sent to CloudWatch can be called `BacklogPerInstance`, as it represents the number of jobs in the queue (jobs that was not consumed yet) per Worker instance.
 For example, assuming you have 5 workers up and running, and 100 messages in the queue, thus `BacklogPerInstance` equals 20, since each Worker instance has to consume ~20 messages to get the queue empty.
 For more information, read [here](https://docs.aws.amazon.com/autoscaling/ec2/userguide/as-using-sqs-queue.html).